50onRed/ValueBot/README.md

 ### Slack

-To integrate ValueBot with Slack, you need to set up Outgoing Webhooks and Incoming Webhooks.
+To integrate ValueBot with Slack, you need to set up Outgoing Webhooks, Incoming Webhooks, and the Slack API.

 #### Outgoing Webhooks